Q. What makes a species “lost?”

 Our top “most wanted” lists by groups of species include those species that have been lost to science for at least a decade (and often for much longer!) and, like our top 25 “most wanted” species, may be lost for a variety of reasons.
 We worked with various IUCN Species Survival Commission Specialist Groups and other partners to determine these lists of flagship species.
 In some cases, biologists may be actively out searching—or interested in going out to search—for these species.
 In other cases, these species represent the kinds of compelling stories that can help raise their group’s public profile, even if nobody is out actively looking.
 They represent a broad geographical reach, and may present opportunities for inspiring conservation action.

-Q. Do you think you’ll most of the species on your top 25 list?
+Q. Do you think you’ll find most of the species on your top 25 list?

 We really don’t know what to expect.
 So far we’ve successfully rediscovered the Jackson’s Climbing Salamander.
 Some of these species are known only from a single individual (Wondiwoi Tree Kangaroo, Namdapha Flying Squirrel, Attenborough’s Long-beaked Echidna, Ilin Island Cloudrunner, Fernandina Galapagos Tortoise, Velvet Pitcher Plant).
 The Bullneck Seahorse has actually never been seen in the wild.
 However, there is unsubstantiated evidence from local communities that some of these species may still be out there.
 And if there’s any one theme for this initiative, it’s hope.
 Hope that maybe, by some chance, these species are still out there.
 Hope that once we rediscover them, we’ll be able towork with partners to conserve them, along with the species that share their habitats.
 Most conservationists will say that hope is what drives them, against all odds.
 That’s what this initiative is all about.